emagiz/emdocs/mds/howto/security-guide.md

 This way each connection between the application and the integration (end-point) can be secured in a proper manner and gives the flexibility to confer with the external application which method suits their needs the best.

+To be added
+- Add H2 database spul
+- What does the Carwash do?

 ### Availability of data

 The availability of data in eMagiz is quaranteed due to the queue (messaging) and topic (event streaming) functionality that are used to transport data.
 In case a consuming entity (which can be another queue, topic, external application or else) is not able to consume the data the data will be temporarily stored in a secure manner in the encrypted filesystem we discussed above.